JonTDean/project_prometheus/docs/pseudocode.md

 function initializeHeuristicInfo(locations, endLocation):
     """
     1. Create an empty hash table to store the heuristic information

 	2. For each location in the locations list:
         a.
 Calculate the heuristic value for the location (distance from the location to the end location)
         b.
 Add an entry to the hash table with the location as the key and the heuristic value as the value

-    3. Return the initialized heuristic information hash table
+	3. Return the initialized heuristic information hash table (Converted from the WGUPS Distance Table)

     Example:
     - locations: ["Western Governors University", "International Peace Gardens", "Sugar House Park", ...]